Patrick Mackay: London theft and murder spree

 Following Mackay's release in 1972, the affluent London areas of Chelsea and Knightsbridge experienced a marked rise in muggings, robberies and handbag snatchings.
-The attacks specifically targeted elderly ladies, and the unidentified attacker would befriend these women and gain access to their homes before committing their crimes.
+The attacks specifically targeted elderly women, whom the unidentified attacker would befriend and whose homes he would gain access to before committing their crimes.
 It would later be found that Mackay was behind these crimes.

 On 14 February 1974, 84-year-old Isabella Griffith was physically assaulted, strangled and stabbed in her home in Chelsea by Mackay.
 Police were unable to identify him as the perpetrator and the muggings and petty thefts continued in the area.
-On 10 March 1975, elderly Adele Price was also killed in her Chelsea home by Mackay who had entered her property asking for a glass of water.
-Her granddaughter was coming home at the time and, without knowing, passed the killer as he left the premises after attacking the woman.
+On 10 March 1975, elderly Adele Price was also killed in her Chelsea home by Mackay, who had entered her property asking for a glass of water.
+Price's granddaughter was coming home at the time and, without knowing, passed the killer as he left the premises after attacking the woman.
 Police were concerned the crime spree and the killings of the two women were linked.

 Killing of Father Crean

-Some miles away on 21 March 1975, priest Father Anthony Crean was brutally killed in his home in Shorne, Kent, near the home of Mackay's mother.
+Some miles away on 21 March 1975, Father Anthony Crean was brutally killed in his home in Shorne, Kent, near the home of Mackay's mother.
 Crean had been attacked with an axe in a frenzied attack, with the weapon being found at the scene.
 Mackay had been seen in the area by multiple witnesses.

-An investigating police officer remembered an incident that had occurred some months earlier involving the young Mackay, who had befriended the priest only to break into his home and steal a cheque for £30.
-Although Crean tried to persuade the police not to do so, Mackay was arrested and prosecuted at the time.
+An investigating police officer remembered an incident that had occurred some months earlier involving Mackay, who had befriended Crean only to break into his home and steal a cheque for £30.
+Although Crean tried to persuade police not to do so, Mackay was arrested and prosecuted at the time.
 He was subsequently ordered to pay compensation but never did.
 The incident caused a rift between Mackay and Crean, and the former had returned to London.
 After the incident was recalled by the officer, police arrested Mackay, who quickly admitted to killing Crean.

 Links to previous crimes discovered

-After his arrest for the murder of Father Crean, Mackay's fingerprints were taken, which were found to match those found at the scene of Adele Price's death.
-Jewellery and silver fountain pens were found in Mackay's home which had come from robberies he had committed in the Chelsea and Belgravia areas.
+After his arrest for the murder of Crean, Mackay's fingerprints were taken, which were found to match those found at the Price murder scene.
+Jewellery and silver fountain pens were found in Mackay's home which had come from robberies he had committed in Chelsea and Belgravia.
 Mackay took detectives to an area of Clapham where he said he had thrown a knife he used in his killings.
-The Metropolitan Police began to investigate Mackay and he was found to have committed many other of the unsolved murders and crimes in the London area.
+The Metropolitan Police began to investigate Mackay, who was found to have committed many other unsolved murders and crimes in the London area.